 - Opening hours: 8 am – 6 pm

 The Temple of Literature is my favorite place to visit in Hanoi.

-Considered as the first university in Vietnam, the Temple of Literature, or Van Mieu – Quoc Tu Giam, is not only a famous historical monument of Hanoi but also a place preserving traditional and cultural values of Vietnam.
+Considered the first university in Vietnam, the Temple of Literature, or Van Mieu – Quoc Tu Giam, is a famous historical monument of Hanoi and a place preserving Vietnam’s traditional and cultural values.

 Van Mieu – Quoc Tu Giam consists of two main areas: Van Mieu and Quoc Tu Giam.

 Van Mieu is an area worshiping Confucius (551 – 479 BC) – the Master of Chinese Confucianism.
 Quoc Tu Giam, the first university in Vietnam, is a place to worship Chu Van An, the famous teacher in Vietnamese education.

 Nowadays, the Temple of Literature is a famous attraction in Hanoi and awards excellent students.
 Before the exams, students usually visit the Temple of Literature to pray for luck.

 Watch Water Puppet at Thang Long Puppet theater

 Address: 57B Dinh Tien Hoang, Hang Bac, Hoan Kiem, Hanoi

 Located near Hoan Kiem Lake, Thang Long Puppet theater is a cultural place to visit in Hanoi.